sbhtkhmjeuc/Obsidian_001/51% Attack On Blockchain.md

 ### Comparing a 51% attack with a 34% attack
 A 34% attack alters the blockchain’s ledger, which is responsible for validating a transaction using an algorithm known as the Tangle consensus.

 A 51% attack, on the other hand, grants an attacker complete control of the blockchain network.
-This, in turn, can stop further minings or coin re-usability.
+This, in turn, can stop further mining's or coin re-usability.